bbauska/meta-html-css-in-depth/readme.md

 <h2>Module 2</h2>

-In module 2, you will focus on CSS layouts, grids and flexboxes.
+In module 2, you will focus on CSS layouts, <i>grids and flexboxes</i>.
 You will learn about fundamental layouts that you can use to design a good web page.

-Next, you will learn about CSS selectors which correspond to specific elements or element groups in an HTML document.
-In this section, you also learn about pseudo-class selectors that you can use to improve the interactivity of your web pages without having to add overly advanced styling.
-In this module, you will also learn about keyframes, animations and effects in CSS.
-The final part of this module is about how to use browser developer tools to assist with debugging and resolving HTML and CSS issues.
+Next, you will learn about <i>CSS selectors</i> which correspond to specific elements or element groups in an HTML document.

+In this section, you also learn about <i>pseudo-class selectors</i> that you can use to improve the interactivity of your web pages without having to add overly advanced styling.

+In this module, you will also learn about <i>keyframes, animations and effects</i> in CSS.

+The final part of this module is about how to use <i>browser developer tools</i> to assist with debugging and resolving HTML and CSS issues.

 After completing this module (2), you should be able to: